Switzerland

 The evaluation is done as follows

-The village of Zermatt is car-free and only accessible by train from Täsch.
-The local transportation is provided by electric buses and electric taxis.
-Since 2002, the Zermatt lift company has cooperated with forest rangers, game wardens and biologists to determine protection areas.
-These areas are blocked off and marked clearly.
-A broad information campaign calls on local people and guests to protect the wildlife and plant life.
-On the Klein Matterhorn, all of the energy for heating, cooling and lighting is produced by a photo-voltaic system which has been integrated into the landscape.
-In Breuil-Cervinia, most of the accommodations are located right at the slopes, so cars stay parked during the holiday.
+The village of Zermatt is car-free and can only be reached by train from Täsch.
+Local transportation is handled by electric buses and electric taxis.
+Since 2002, Zermatt Bergbahnen, in consultation with foresters, gamekeepers, and biologists, have designated certain areas as protected zones.
+These areas are cordoned off and clearly marked.
+A comprehensive information campaign encourages locals and guests to protect the local fauna and flora.
+On the Klein Matterhorn and at Trockener Steg, all energy for heating, ventilation, and lighting is generated by a photovoltaic system integrated into the building facade.
+In Breuil-Cervinia, most accommodations are located directly on the slopes, so cars can remain parked during your stay.

 Awards

-Begrünerpreis 2013 for their efforts made to plant grass on old slopes and lift routes in order to restore them to their original, natural state.
+Begrünerpreis 2013 for the efforts to re-green old slopes and lift routes, thus restoring the areas to their natural state.

 Public transportation/on-site mobility